Clemapfel/mousetrap/docs/03_actions.md

 In this chapter we will learn:
 + How to use the command pattern to encapsulate appliaction functionality
 + How to create and use `mousetrap::Action`
-+ How to trigger actions using `Button` and `Menubar`
++ How to trigger actions using `Button` and `PopoverMenu`

 ## Command Pattern

-As we create more and more complex applications, keeping track of how to invoke which functionality gets harder and harder.
-An application can have hundreds of not thousands of functions, all linked to one or more triggers such a buttons, menus, keyboard shortcuts, etc. This will quickly get out of hand, which is why there is a better design pattern to declaring the act of "triggering a function", called the **command pattern**.
+As we create more and more complex applications, keeping track of how / when to trigger which functionality gets harder and harder.
+An application can have hundreds, if not thousands of functions, all linked to one or more triggers such a buttons, menus, keyboard shortcuts, etc. Things will get out of hands very quickly, which is why there's a software design pattern just for this, the [**command pattern**](https://en.wikipedia.org/wiki/Command_pattern).

-A **command**, henceforth called **action** is a C++ object which has the following components:
+A **command**, henceforth called **action** is a an object which has the following components:
 + A **function**, which is the actions behavior
 + An **id** which uniquely identifies the action

 The mousetrap class `Action` has two additional properties, a **state** and **shortcut**, both of which we will concern us with later on in this section.

-## mousetrap::Action
+## \link mousetrap::Action `Action` \endlink

 As early as possible, we should drop the habit of defining application behavior inside a global function.
 For example, in the previous chapter we declared a `Button` with the following behavior: